Learning Temporal Resolution in Spectrogram for Audio Classification: Experiments

-\textbf{Computational cost}~ We assess the one-second throughput of different front-ends on various FPS settings to compare their computational efficiency.
+\textbf{Computational Cost.}~ We assess the one-second throughput of different front-ends on various FPS settings to compare their computational efficiency.
 We control the FPS of Mel and LEAF by average pooling.
 The computation time is measured between inputting waveform and outputting label prediction~(with EfficientNet-B2).
-We use \num{128} filters in LEAF~\citep{zeghidour2021leaf} for a fair comparison with \num{128} mel-filterbanks in Mel and DiffRes.
+We use $128$ filters in LEAF~\citep{zeghidour2021leaf} for a fair comparison with $128$ mel-filterbanks in Mel and DiffRes.
 As shown in Figure~\ref{fig:efficiency_compare}, our proposed DiffRes only introduces marginal computational cost compared with Mel.
 The state-of-the-art learnable front-end, LEAF, is about four times slower than our proposed method.
+The majority of the cost in computation in LEAF comes from multiple complex-valued convolutions, which are computed in the time-domain with large kernels~(e.g., $400$) and a stride of one.